 (b) may assess the amount of levy payable for a levy year on land owned by any other person.

-(2) The Authority is to serve written notice of the assessment on —
+(2) The FES Commissioner is to serve written notice of the assessment on —

 (a) in the case of levy payable by the State — the Treasurer;

-(b) in the case of levy payable by a State agency or instrumentality — the Treasurer or the agency or instrumentality, as the Authority considers appropriate; or
+(b) in the case of levy payable by a State agency or instrumentality — the Treasurer or the agency or instrumentality, as the FES Commissioner considers appropriate; or

 (c) in the case of levy payable by a local government or another person — the local government or other person.